SBU-BMI/quip_classification/NNFramework_TF/readme.md

 set other training configuration values according to user preference, like batch size, learning rate, etc...

 ##### TESTER section:
+**class_name:**
-**class_name:**  Use *ClassifierTesterExternalInput* if providing external input and not using a dataprovider (i.e. test data provider class name is set to 'None'), otherwise can use *ClassifierTesterSuperpatchBatch*. set other out_dir and batch_size  configuration values according to user preference.
-If testing with super patches that should be divided in 8x8 sub patches use batch_size =1
+*ClassifierTesterExternalInput* :  if providing external input and not using a dataprovider (i.e. test data provider class name is set to 'None') and expected output is probability.
+[Typically run using NNFramework_TF_external_call/external_model.py]

+*ClassifierTesterExternalInputBinaryOutput* :  if providing external input and not using a dataprovider (i.e. test data provider class name is set to 'None') and expected output is thresholded probability (i.e. binary) and set the threshold.
+[Typically run using NNFramework_TF_external_call/external_model.py]

+*ClassifierTesterSuperpatchBatch*: Use with large patches that are further divided in sub-patches.
+Each row in the output will have the results of all the sub patches.
+Set batch_size =1 [Typically run using NNFramework_TF_external_call/external_train.py]

+*ClassifierTesterBatch*: Use otherwise [Typically run using NNFramework_TF_external_call/external_train.py]

+**out_dir:**  the location where test output files will be saved **batch_size:**  desired batch size.
+Set according to preference and tester class used If testing with super patches that should be divided in sub patches use batch_size =1 **threshold:**  Set according to desired threshold for binary prediction output, default threshold = 0.5

 ### Customization:
 To create different classes such as for CNN architecture, dataprovider, trainer, or tester they should be supported by the runner file used to execute the training.
-Current supported runner file is: *tf_classifier_runner.py*   and for external input (i.e. not using a data provider) use *tf_classifier_runner_external_input.py*
+Current supported runner file is: *tf_classifier_runner.py*
+for external input (i.e. not using a data provider) use *tf_classifier_runner_external_input.py*

 ### Libraries used:
 * Python 3.5